mjhm/lodash-match-pattern/README.md

 ## Partial objects

 Most of the time ,feature tests are interested in how objects change, and we don't need be concerned with properties of an object that aren't involved in the change.
 In fact a principle of feature testing requires elimination of such incidental details.
 Matching only partial objects can create a huge simplification which focuses on the subject of the test.
-For example if we only wanted to test changing our user's email to say "billybob@duckduck.go" then we can simply match the pattern:
+For example if we only wanted to test changing our user's email to say "billyjoe@duckduck.go" then we can simply match the pattern:
 <table><tr>
 <th>JavaScript Objects (mocha)</th><th>Pattern Notation (cucumber)</th>
 </tr>
 <tr><td><pre>
 {
   id: 43,
-  email: 'billybob@duckduck.go',
+  email: 'billyjoe@duckduck.go',
   '...': ''
 }
 </pre></td><td><pre>
 {
   id: 43,
-  email: 'billybob@duckduck.go',
+  email: 'billyjoe@duckduck.go',
   ...
 }
 </pre></td></tr></table>